VAT reverse charge: Everything you need to know

 - Renewable energy certificates

-Not sure if the VAT reverse charge is relevant?
+Not sure if the VAT reverse charge is relevant for you?
 It’s useful to think of the difference between a customer in the supply chain and the final consumer.

 When one business sells something to another business, that’s their customer, but it’s still not the intended consumer or end user of the product.
 The VAT reverse charge is only for B2B transactions – not to sales made to the end user.